 The Virginia False Claims Act is modeled after the federal False Claims Act.
 Accordingly, “courts look to decisions interpreting the [federal False Claims Act] in considering actions brought under the Virginia FCA.”
 This is particularly relevant given that there are not many cases interpreting the Virginia False Claims Act.
 While the federal False Claims Act pertains to false claims involving federal funds and the Virginia False Claims Act pertains to false claims involving state funds, the statutes are otherwise very similar – there a few minor differences.

-Generally speaking, claims under the Virginia FCA are brought at the same time as claims under the federal False Claims Act.
+Generally speaking, claims under the Virginia False Claims Act are brought at the same time as claims under the federal False Claims Act.
 For example, Medicaid is a federal healthcare program for low income individuals and is jointly funded by federal and state funds.
-Thus, if a doctor presents a false claim for payment to the Medicaid program, the false claim likely violates both the federal False Claims Act and the Virginia FCA.
-However, the Virginia FCA applies broadly to any false claims involving state funds, and there is no requirement that a false claim also involve federal funds.
+Thus, if a doctor presents a false claim for payment to the Medicaid program, the false claim likely violates both the federal False Claims Act and the Virginia False Claims Act.
+However, the Virginia False Claims Act applies broadly to any false claims involving state funds, and there is no requirement that a false claim also involve federal funds.

 Contact Us to Learn More